jasontbradshaw/gandi-dyndns/README.md

 address of the computer it has been run from.

 It requires a server running a reasonably recent version of Python 2.
-It has been tested on Ubuntu Linux using Python 2.7.
+It has been tested on Ubuntu/Arch Linux using Python 2.7.

 ### Walkthrough
 ###### Last updated December 22nd, 2014.